ak021/ak-js-bits-and-pieces/round-3/performance.md

 > in the above approach browser will always shoes the higher resolution image available, it wont swap to the smaller resolution image once it download a higher resolution image.

 **Showing different image in different scree sizes**

+- here we need to give srcset, src wont work

 ```html
 <picture>